Family Activities on Taveuni

 2. See What a Fijian School is Like on a Village Tour

 Often one of the most memorable aspects of a Taveuni vacation for the kids is discovering the Fijian culture.
 The culture is extremely accessible from any accommodation on Taveuni, whether it’s a village tour through a resort or even a resort run by local villagers!
-Waruka Bay Resort offers tours to Kocoma Village where you’ll see traditional buildings, get stuck into Fijian crafting and weaving, eat lunch with the villagers, and enjoy Fijian music.
+Some resorts offers tours to Kocoma Village where you’ll see traditional buildings, get stuck into Fijian crafting and weaving, eat lunch with the villagers, and enjoy Fijian music.
 At Maqai Beach Resort, the staff will give your family a down-to-earth tour of their own village, either Naivivi or Nadillo, where kids can meet other kids at a Fijian school or enjoy a game of volleyball with older kids.
 You’ll also get to live and breathe the culture at Fijian budget accommodations like Vuna Lagoon Lodge and Beverley’s Campground.

 3. Catch Dinner on a Fijian Fishing Trip

 Fishing might be the most cliche family activity ever, but it’s for good reason: fishing an amazing bonding experience.
 Amp up the excitement of fishing with a fishing trip in Taveuni, where the waters are teeming with 1,200 species of reef fish.
-At Waruka Bay Resort, the team organises half-day fishing trips to hotspots around Qamea Island where your family can catch dinner for the resort chefs to cook up.
+At your resort, the team organises half-day fishing trips to hotspots around Qamea Island where your family can catch dinner for the resort chefs to cook up.
 Experience a family-friendly Fijian method of fishing with handline fishing at Tides Reach Resort.
 Or, if mum and dad want a challenge, try trawling for wahoo, dogfish tuna, mahimahi and more with Maqai Eco Resort.

 4. Walk and Play in the Bouma Falls

 While there are plenty of hiking opportunities on Taveuni, one of the best options for families is the Tavoro Waterfall Trail (otherwise known as Bouma Falls) in the Bouma National Heritage Park.
 This self-guided trail with a small entry fee paid to the Tavoro Visitor Centre in Korovou Village takes you to three different waterfalls, with the first one only being only a 10-minute walk away.
 The second waterfall is another 30 minutes, then the third is a slightly more demanding 30-minute hike worth trying with older kids (although it can be slippery after rainfall).
-While it’s possible to visit the falls by bus or car independently, trips are also organised to the falls at Tides Reach, Taveuni Palms, Waruka Bay, Maqai, Karin’s Garden, Maravu Lodge and Paradise Taveuni.
+While it’s possible to visit the falls by bus or car independently, trips are also organised to the falls at Tides Reach, Taveuni Palms, Maqai, Karin’s Garden, Maravu Lodge and Paradise Taveuni.

 Location: Korovou Village (Bouma Village), Bouma National Heritage Park